WokLibCodeClub/Hangman/step04-ending_the_game/STEP4.md

 In place of the question mark put the number of wrong guesses for when the player has lost.
 (Also, if you used a different variable name then use your name in place of mine.)

+This line will cause the code to break out of the forever loop and go on to any code which comes after the loop.
+(At the moment, there isn't any, but we'll fix that soon.)

 ### Working out if the player has won

-If the player has *won* then all the letters have been guessed.
-In this case there will be no more underscore characters in the list variable we were using to display the mystery word.
-Python has a very neat way of checking if a particular item is present in a list.
+If the player has *won* then all the letters in the mystery word have been guessed.
+In this case there will be no more underscore characters in the list variable we were using to hold the mixture of underscores and letters.

+How can Python tell if a particular item is present in a list?

 To check if the text "_" is present in the list we could use

 ```python
   if "_" in ?: